Implementing Safety Practices for COVID-19

-A potential exposure means being a household contact or having close contact within 6 feet of an individual with confirmed or suspected COVID-19.
-The timeframe for having contact with an individual includes the period of time of 48 hours before the individual became symptomatic.
+Potential exposure means being a household contact or having close contact within 6 feet of an individual with confirmed or suspected COVID-19.
+The timeframe for having contact with an individual includes 48 hours before the individual becomes symptomatic.

-Critical Infrastructure workers who have had an exposure but remain asymptomatic should adhere to the following practices prior to and during their work shift:
+Critical Infrastructure workers who have had exposure but remain asymptomatic should adhere to the following practices before and during their work shifts:

-- Pre-Screen: Employers should measure the employee’s temperature and assess symptoms prior to them starting work.
+- Pre-Screen: Employers should measure the employee’s temperature and assess symptoms before they start work.
 Ideally, temperature checks should happen before the individual enters the facility.

 - Regular Monitoring: As long as the employee doesn’t have a fever or symptoms, they should self-monitor under the supervision of their employer’s occupational health program.

 - Wear a Mask: The employee should wear a face mask at all times while in the workplace for 14 days after the last exposure.
 Employers can issue facemasks or can approve employees’ supplied cloth face coverings in the event of shortages.

 - Social Distance: The employee should maintain 6 feet and practice social distancing as work duties permit in the workplace.

 - Disinfect and Clean work spaces: Clean and disinfect all areas such as offices, bathrooms, common areas, and shared electronic equipment routinely.